strontic/strontic.github.io/xcyclopedia/library/conhost.exe-8BF6C71EA86435DD8E206E5D4C5BEF85.md

+[HLABEL          Creates, changes, or deletes the volume label of a disk.[K MD             Creates a directory.[K
+MKDIR          Creates a directory.[K
+MKLINK         Creates Symbolic Links and Hard Links[K MODE           Configures a system device.[K
+MORE           Displays output one screen at a time.[K MOVE           Moves one or more files from one directory to another[K
+               directory.[K
-[HPOPD           Restores the previous value of the current directory saved by[K
+OPENFILES      Displays files opened by remote users for a file share.[K PATH           Displays or sets a search path for executable files.[K PAUSE          Suspends processing of a batch file and displays a message.[K POPD           Restores the previous value of the current directory saved by[K
                PUSHD.[K
 PRINT          Prints a text file.[K
 PROMPT         Changes the Windows command prompt.[K